Netsach/concrete-datastore/docs/demo.md

 The token will be used for further autheticated requests.

 #### Login to the API
-In order to login to the plateforme and retrieve your token, you can perform a `POST` request on `/auth/login/` with data containing your user's email and password (used to register):
+In order to login to the platform and retrieve your token, you can perform a `POST` request on `/auth/login/` with data containing your user's email and password (used to register):
 ```shell
 curl \
    -X POST \